IMS-MAXIMS/openMAXIMS/Source Library/README - Further details.txt

 (These changes can be made post-build)

-For access to NHS PDS and C&B services over N3: openmaxims_workspace\WebApp\cabgw_configuration.xml line 15: actual PDS URL required line 17: actual user name required line 19: actual user password required
+For access to NHS PDS and eRS (C&B) services over N3: openmaxims_workspace\WebApp\cabgw_configuration.xml Substitute actual values wherever "xxxxx" appears
 -----------------------------------------------------------------------------------------------------------
-If using the MS SQL Server 2008/12 database: openmaxims_workspace\WebApp\MAXIMS_RefDataMSQ05.sql line 79854: actual username and password strings required for default user line 79856: actual username and password strings required for default user
+If using the MS SQL Server 2008/12 database: openmaxims_workspace\WebApp\MAXIMS_RefDataMSQ05.sql line 107302: actual username and password strings required for default user line 107304: actual username and password strings required for default user
 -----------------------------------------------------------------------------------------------------------
-If using the Oracle 10/11 database: openmaxims_workspace\WebApp\MAXIMS_RefDataORA.sql line 93463: actual username and password strings required for default user line 93465: actual username and password strings required for default user
+If using the Oracle 10/11 database: openmaxims_workspace\WebApp\MAXIMS_RefDataORA.sql line 123836: actual username and password strings required for default user line 123838: actual username and password strings required for default user
 -----------------------------------------------------------------------------------------------------------
 openmaxims_workspace\WebApp\WEB-INF\web.xml
 lines 94 and 98: actual username and password for HL7 service to access DB
 -----------------------------------------------------------------------------------------------------------
 openmaxims_workspace\WebApp\src\configuration.xml
-Line 4588: your system admin password details needed
+Line 5740: your system admin password details needed
 -----------------------------------------------------------------------------------------------------------